rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 The following are minimum requirements for using this procedure:

-* A public IP address, whether directly on the server or with port forwarding
+* A public IPv4 address, whether directly on the server or with port forwarding
 * A system that is able to run 24/7, to be useful for the Tor network
 * The ability to run commands as the root user or use `sudo` to elevate privileges
 * Familiarity with a command-line editor.
 The author is using `vi` or `vim` here, but substitute in your favorite editor
 * Comfort with changing SELinux and firewall settings
 * An unmetered connection, or a connection with a high bandwidth limit
+* Optional: A public IPv6 address, for dual-stack connectivity

 ## Installing Tor